-- Voter intimidation is a crime under federal and state laws.
-Under the New Mexico Election Code, intimidation consists of "inducing or attempting to induce fear in any member of an election board, voter, challenger, or watcher by use of or threatened force, violence, infliction of damage...for the purpose of impeding or preventing the free exercise of the elective franchise or the impartial administration of the election." - Some examples of voter intimidation may include: - Violent behavior inside or outside the polling site - Verbal threats of violence - Confronting voters while wearing military-style or official-looking uniforms - Spreading false information about voter fraud, voting requirements, or related criminal penalties - Brandishing firearms or the intimidating display of firearms - Aggressively approaching voters' vehicles or writing down voters' license plate numbers - Disrupting voting lines or blocking the entrance to the polling place - Harassing voters, aggressively questioning them about their qualifications to vote

-■ Following voters to, from, or within the polling place
+- Additionally, authorized challengers, watchers, or observers may not directly confront voters.
+They also may not use raised voices or insulting, offensive, or threatening language.
+No one may interfere with the duties of the election board members. - Persons not authorized to be in the polling place or willfully blocking the entrance of a polling place may be guilty of obstructing the polling place. - Voter Intimidation - Voter intimidation is a crime under federal and state laws.
+Under the New Mexico Election Code, intimidation consists of "inducing or attempting to induce fear in any member of an election board, voter, challenger, or watcher by use of or threatened force, violence, infliction of damage...for the purpose of impeding or preventing the free exercise of the elective franchise or the impartial administration of the election."
+Coercion consists of "compelling any voter at any election to vote for or to refrain from voting" against the voter's will or without the voter understanding the purpose of the voter's vote. - Some examples of voter intimidation, coercion, or obstructing or disturbing a polling place may include: - Violent behavior inside or outside the polling site - Verbal threats of violence - Confronting voters while wearing military-style or official-looking uniforms - Spreading false information about voter fraud, voting requirements, or related criminal penalties - Brandishing firearms or the intimidating display of firearms - Aggressively approaching voters' vehicles - Disrupting voting lines or blocking the entrance to the polling place - Harassing voters, aggressively questioning them about their qualifications to vote - Following voters inside the polling place - Open Carrying of Firearms is Prohibited in Polling Places - Effective May 15, 2024, the open carrying of firearms is prohibited within 100 feet of a polling location and within 50 feet of a mail ballot drop box.
+People with firearms in private vehicles and law enforcement officers are exempt from these provisions.
+Additionally, a person carrying a firearm openly who is conducting lawful, non-election related business within those boundaries is not guilty of violating these restrictions.
+Violations may look like: - Openly carrying a visible firearm while near or inside a polling location, or near a drop box.
+Individuals who are not law enforcement or do not have a concealed carry permit are expressly prohibited from taking a firearm into a polling location.